cloudscale-ch/csi-cloudscale/README.md

 [![test](https://github.com/cloudscale-ch/csi-cloudscale/actions/workflows/test.yaml/badge.svg)](https://github.com/cloudscale-ch/csi-cloudscale/actions/workflows/test.yaml)

-A Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) Driver for cloudscale.ch volumes.
+A Container Storage Interface ([CSI](https://github.com/container-storage-interface/spec)) driver for cloudscale.ch volumes.
 The CSI plugin allows you to use cloudscale.ch volumes with your preferred Container Orchestrator.

 The cloudscale.ch CSI plugin is mostly tested on Kubernetes.
-Theoretically it should also work on other Container Orchestrators, such as Mesos or Cloud Foundry.
-Feel free to test it on other COs and give us a feedback.
+In theory, it should also work on other Container Orchestrators like Mesos or Cloud Foundry.
+Feel free to test it on other COs and give us feedback.

 ## TL;DR